Star Trek: The Motion Picture

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Star Trek: The Motion Picture against these established plot points, we can identify how Robert Wise utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Star Trek: The Motion Picture within the adventure genre.

 Robert Wise's Structural Approach